-The planned next steps outlined for this project are as follows:
+The next steps we have outlined for the remainder of the summer are as follows:

-- Prepare 100 injections to be processed by the pipelines. - Train two DINGO networks for each frequency cut: one using a single ASD for computational efficiency and the other using multiple ASDs for more robust results. - Conduct inference with both DINGO and Bilby for each frequency cut range, and compare the results to assess DINGO's reliability in large-scale analysis. - Continue inference with DINGO based on the results to derive posterior distributions for the injections at each frequency cut.

-- Analyze the outcomes to develop systematic conclusions, improving comprehension and strategies for implementing frequency cuts. - Aim to utilize DINGO for analyzing O4 data.
+- Conduct inference with both DINGO and Bilby for each frequency cut range, and compare the results to assess DINGO's reliability in large-scale analysis. - Train a larger DINGO network using multiple ASDs for more robust results. - Continue inference with the enhanced DINGO network to derive posterior distributions for the injections at each frequency cut. - Analyze the outcomes to develop systematic conclusions. - Aim to utilize DINGO for analyzing O4 data.